yaq1n0/desktop-app-template-python2/README.md

 I saw the potential in repurposing the GUI elements and codebase for the coursework into a template/framework that I could use in the future.
-I eventually want to make it such that I can quickly implement backend functionality seperately to the front-end in a way that is similar to and will be simple to port over to a web-app type deployment with flask.
+I eventually want to make it such that I can quickly implement backend functionality separately to the front-end in a way that is similar to and will be simple to port over to a web-app type deployment with flask.

 ## Documentation

 ### Directory Structure

-- run.py : program entry point
+- main.py : program entry point
-- readme.md : you are here
+- README.md : you are here
-- resources : where to find and store media files (non-code objects)
-- lib : main library directory, all the code goes here
+- /lib : library for everything.

-- lib/components : this directory contains all the individual pages (components) of the app
+- lib/app : your core back-end app code goes here (I suggest using static atomic functions that can be called from the rest of the code)

+- lib/components : you core front-end app code goes here.
+Each "Page" of the app has its own class file here.
+Object instance is used and passed around (Singleton design pattern).

+- /lib/resources/config : configuration JSONs go here (you can encourage end user editing of these files, but I suggest using the a preference page for this, so that you can sanitize user configurations. )
+- /lib/resources/images: program image resources go here

-- lib/functions : this directory contains helpful (in my opinion) functions for the app
+- /lib/core : contains functions responsible for handling core desktop-app-template functionality (preferences, theming etc. )

+- /lib/ui : contains all UI elements that can be used (import UI elements from here)
+- /lib/ui/tk-utils : contains helper functions that simplify repetitive tk actions.
-- lib/widgets : this directory contains widgets that follow the app's design style using the App<name> naming convention prevents conflict with the similarly named Tk default widgets
+- /lib/ui/tk-widgets : contains the Class files for the App versions of the tkinter base widgets
-- lib/app_root.py : this file contains the global app variables (user_preferences, fonts, etc),
-  and functions for reading and writing these to the JSON that is used for disk permanence
+- /lib/ui/compound-widgets : contains the Class files for custom compound widgets made from tk-widgets.
+- /lib/ui/app-widgets : here is where you would put your own custom widgets for your app, if you need them

+### imports best practices to prevent circular dependencies
+- only import as needed, avoid wildcard imports where possible
+- nothing should be imported into /lib/core
+- import ui components straight from /lib/ui.
+Internal import routing should be handled by /lib/ui/__init__.py

 ### How to use (developer)